Eoin Dunford's website

 The goddess enthroned

 You're "berry" welcome to my site!
 This website serves primarily to present my poetry and digital artworks.
 Navigate your way through the site using the links across the top.
-I am a Scriptural Catholic Christian believer open to all positive religion.

 My name is Eoin Dunford, I was born in 1980, and I'm from Dungarvan, Co.
 Waterford, Éire (Ireland).
 I like pop and rock music: music artists like ABBA, Belinda Carlisle, Blondie, and David Bowie.
 This website eoindunford.com has been in existence since 11 August 2016.
 Thanks for visiting and more information about me and the website can be found below.